 Most (97 percent) roads and streets in the United States are under the jurisdiction of State and local governments.
 The Federal jurisdiction is mainly limited to National Parks, National Forests, and other government-owned land.
-Generally in these areas, there are no permanent residents and, therefore, no noise problem of any extent.
+Generally in these areas, there are no permanent residents, yet they experience frequent human use.
+Noise analyses for lands under Federal jurisdiction should be performed on a case-by-case basis.